 You know the type – the dogs that can manage to rip even the most robust, durable toys to shreds in minutes.
-Not only is it not cost-effective to continue purchasing toys from a retailer that your dog will destroy in mere minutes, but you can get more use out of ordinary things lying around the house that you no longer use.
+Not only is it expensive to keep purchasing toys from a retailer, but you can get more use out of ordinary things lying around the house that you no longer use.

-You probably have dozens of objects lying around that can be transformed into a fun and engaging toy for your pup if you know where to look.
+You probably have dozens of objects lying around that can be transformed into a fun and engaging toy for your pup.
 If you have old blue jeans lying around, for instance, cut them up into shorter pieces and tie each piece into a big, thick knot.
 The result looks uncannily like the tug toys you’d find at your local retailer.

 You can turn just about any kind of rope into an intriguing toy with braids or knots.
 If your dog is inquisitive, a discarded piece of PVC pipe can be easily transformed into a treat puzzle.
-The possibilities are endless; the key is knowing your dog, understanding her habits, and choosing safe materials that won’t pose a danger to your pet.
+The possibilities are endless.
+The key is knowing your dog, understanding her habits, and choosing safe materials that won’t pose a danger to her.

 Dogs tend to lick their fur following a bath, so any remaining residue from shampoo products may be ingested by your dog.
-No matter how miniscule the amount, exposing your dog to toxic ingredients is dangerous.
+No matter how minuscule the amount, exposing your dog to toxic ingredients is dangerous.

 As with all such products, you may pay more for all-natural and organic dog shampoo.
 If you want to save a few bucks while you’re saving the environment, you can make your own flea shampoo, dry shampoo, and even dog shampoo for dogs with dry skin using simple ingredients like baking soda, corn starch, vinegar, and ordinary dish soap.

 Prevention is the name of the game when it comes to pests, but there are natural and eco-friendly options that can help your pet remain pest-free by repelling fleas, ticks, and other annoying pests like mosquitoes using ingredients such as vinegar and essential oils.

 Always thoroughly examine your dog for ticks after he spends time outdoors and promptly remove ticks using the proper tick removal method.
-The more promptly you find and remove ticks from your dog, the lower your dog’s risk of infection of Lyme and other tick-borne illnesses.
+The more promptly you find and remove ticks from your dog, the lower your dog’s risk of infection with Lyme and other tick-borne illnesses.

 There are many ways you can reduce your dog’s environmental impact – and doing so will minimize your family’s overall impact on the environment, as well.
 You might even be inspired to start making more eco-conscious choices in other areas of your life, too.